 07 Feb Pyorrhea and Its treatment

-Pyorrhea refers to an acute periodontal complication where the patient’s bones and ligaments which support the teeth become infected and inflamed.
+Pyorrhea and its treatment.
+Pyorrhea refers to an acute periodontal complication where the patient’s bones and ligaments which support the teeth become for example infected and inflamed.
 In particular, it develops from advanced gingivitis.
 In this case, gingivitis is a mild kind of hum disease that contributes to the gingiva’s swelling and redness (a section of the gum adjacent to the base of your teeth.
 After you experience inflammation, your gums gradually misalign from the tooth certain, and eventually, you might experience tooth.
 Pyorrhea is a hazardous disease since you will not experience any noticeable symptoms for an extended period.

 HOW GINGIVITIS RESULTS IN PYORRHEA ?